aws-amplify/amplify-js/docs/media/xr_guide.md

 ## Using Amazon Sumerian

-The Amazon Sumerian Provider allows you to import a fully functioning VR, AR, or 3D Sumerian scene into your application.
+The XR Category allows a Sumerian scene to be rendered into an DIV HTML element with `loadScene` method.
+When the scene is loaded successfully, *XR.start()* method will start the scene.
+To render the scene, pass your scene name and the id of the element in the method call:

 ```js
 // Load scene with sceneName: "scene1" into dom element id: "sumarian-scene-dom-id"